EESSI/compatibility-layer/ansible/playbooks/README.md

 ## Configuration

-Before running the playbook, make sure the following settings are correct, and override them if necessary:
+Before running the playbook, make sure the following settings are correct, and override them if necessary.
+For the default values, see the [defaults file](roles/compatibility_layer/defaults/main.yml).

 ### Overlay settings